stratum/stratum/stratum/tools/stratum-replay/README.md

 The `4c615277261d` is the container ID we need.

-Next, we can use `docker cp` command to copy file we need
+Next, we can use `docker cp` command to copy files we need

 ```
 $ docker cp 4c615277261d:/var/log/stratum/p4_writes.pb.txt .